 3. Strengthened capacity of the Finance Department with improved software and finance management and a larger team.

 4. Strengthened capacity of the Communications Department to continue with the great strides they have made with the look of their external communications and align their external communications to their fundraising strategy.

 This gives greater agility to ROH to deal with the changing environment and prepare the organisation for their next phase of growth.

-Primary Location: Puerto Princesa
+Primary Location: Puerto Princesa and Palawan, Philippines

 Funded Since: 2013

-Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.
+Our Board Directors and the Leadership Council underwrite all of our Management, General and Fundraising expenses, so 100% of your donation goes directly to empowering marginalised young people.